 The location of bin stores at Ground Floor, together with routes for collection are shown in Appendix B.

 Figure 6.1 shows the typical arrangement of the Ground Floor refuse storage room.
-Notably for all storage rooms the rooms will not be accessed by residents and only used by the Facilities Management Team to store bins on collection day and can therefore be stored close to each other.
+Each of the storage areas will be locked and only accessible by residents and the Facilities Management Team.